 - Emergency contact details

-- Proof of licensed guide or trekking agency (for restricted areas)
+- Proof of licensed guide certificate and trekking agency's legal documents (for restricted areas)

 Where to Apply

-Online: Department of Immigration (DoI) / Nepal Tourism Board (NTB) Portals for TIMS and Restricted Area Permits through registered trekking coompany.
+Online: Department of Immigration (DoI) / Nepal Tourism Board (NTB) Portals for TIMS and Restricted Area Permits through a registered trekking company.

-Offline: Nepal Tourism Board (NTB) or TAAN offices in Kathmandu/Pokhara for TIMS/ACAP through registered trekking coompany.
+Offline: Nepal Tourism Board (NTB) or TAAN offices in Kathmandu/Pokhara for TIMS/ACAP through a registered trekking company.

 Tips for a Smooth Permit Process in Nepal:

-Following the bellow tips will help you to save time and will make the process easy and less stress free while trekking in Nepal:
+Following the tips below will help you to save time and will make the process easy and less stressful while trekking in Nepal:

 Conclusion:

-Trekking in Nepal is an enjoyable and unforgettable adventure which is full of valleys, mountains and rich in cultures.
-Whether the trail is Everest Base Camp or any other trails each offer a different experience and memories.
+Trekking in Nepal is an enjoyable and unforgettable adventure, which is full of valleys, mountains, and rich in cultures.
+Whether the trail is the Everest Base Camp or any other trails, each offers a different experience and memories.

 Having the right trekking permits, like the TIMS card, national park entry, or restricted area permit, keeps your journey safe, legal, and helps protect Nepal's natural and cultural treasures.
-The permits fees also support conservation efforts and local communities.
-With proper preparation and the right documents permits can be easily obtain through register trekking company.
+The permit fees also support conservation efforts and local communities.
+With proper preparation and the right documents, permits can be easily obtained through register trekking company.